MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/step-by-step-configuration-guide.md

 > [!TIP]
 > The profile information users need to provide at the time of sign-up can be customized from the management portal.

-## Step 2 – Switch to administrator view in the portal
+## Step 2 – Switch to administrator view of the portal

 Once you sign in to the portal, by default, you will be shown the learner view.
 Select the **user icon** on the top right of the screen and select the **View as an administrator** option from the drop-down menu to open the management portal.